chinchalinchin/cumbercloud-web/app/src/assets/articles/angular/00_angular-aws.md

 4. **domainName**: This is the domain name you registered in or transferred to **Route53**.
 Do not include the _https://_ or _www_ in the value.

+Each parameter is defined through the nested properties underneath the parameter name. `Description` is a human readable explanation of the purpose of the parameter, but has no other effect on the template.

+`Type` defines the data type of the parameters. **AWS** supports basic primitive types, like `String`, `Number` and `List`, but they also support [AWS specific parameter types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html#aws-specific-parameter-types).
+In particular, the `hostedZoneId` `Type` in our template is a native AWS `Type`, namely `AWS::Route53::HostedZone:Id`; **CloudFormation** will validate the inputted parameter against what it expects a `HostedZone::Id` to look like and reject the input if it is not a syntactically valid `HostedZone::Id`.

+Unfortunately, **AWS** does not support a `Type` specifically for certificate **ARNS**, so we pass that value in as a `String`.

+Both the `hostedZoneId` and the `certificateArn` parameter have an additional property, `NoEcho`.
+This property prevents the value of these parameters from being printed in the **AWS** web console; parameters with this property will be censored and replaced with a string of "\*\*\*"'s when they are rendered.
+You should add this property to any parameter that contains sensitive, account-specific information, such as passwords, physical IDs and ARNs.

+You can read more about `Parameter` properties, types and syntax in the [Parameters section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) of the [CloudFormation documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html).

 ### <span id="s3-buckets" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">S3 Buckets</span>

 The first two resources we configure are both instances of `AWS::S3::Bucket`.

 The first bucket, `WebsiteBucketLogs`, is an archive for access log files.
 Any time users enter your website, logs will be generated and stored in this bucket as raw text files.
 While not as featured or useful as a full-fledged log service like [Datadog](https://www.datadoghq.com/) or [Splunk](https://www.splunk.com/), it is better than nothing and **AWS** does have tools, such as [Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html), for querying directly against **S3** bucket objects should you find yourself in situation where you need to search through thousands of logs for a specific date, time or IP.

 The second bucket, `WebsiteBucket`, is where the actual website files will be hosted.
 This is where you will upload the artifacts of `ng build`.

+Both of the buckets have a `DeletionPolicy` attached to them.
+Notice how the `DeletionPolicy` is *not* nested under the `Properties` attribute.
+This is because a `DeletionPolicy` is a property of all resources, not just **S3** buckets.
+The [DeletionPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) configures how the resource is treated when its containing stack is deleted.
+If `DeletionPolicy` is set to `Retain`, the resource itself will be kept, but it will be disassociated from the stack that is being deleted.
+Some services, like the [Elastic Block Store (EBS)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) and the [Relational Database Service (RDS)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html), offer an option of `Snapshot`, where the state of the service is snapshotted at a particular moment in time and saved to a backup store.

+We have set the `DeletionPolicy` on each bucket to `Delete`, meaning when the stack is deleted, nothing is retained; everything associated with the resource will be deleted.
+You may want to modify this to `Retain`, depending on your circumstances.

+Both buckets also [block all public access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-block-public-access.html) through the `PublicAccessBlockConfiguration` property.
+This ensures anyone with a direct link to the contents of `WebsiteBucket` will be denied access by default.
+In other words, users cannot access the contents of the website directly; they must enter the website through the **CloudFront** distribution.

+The astute reader may wonder how the **CloudFront** distribution is able to access the **S3** bucket if all access is denied explicitly; after all, the distribution needs to *distribute* the contents of the bucket.
+So how does it do it?
+This is where the `WebsiteBucketPolicy` and `WebsiteOriginAccessIdentity` come into play.

+The `WebsiteBucketPolicy` gives the the canonical user, represented by the `WebsiteOriginAccessIdentity.S3CanonicalUserId` attribute (<span class="inline-aside">note the usage of the [Fn::GetAtt]() intrinsic function to point to the attribute of a resource</span>), the `s3:GetObject` permission.

+When you are architecting a cloud environment or an application in general, you should always follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+This is a generally accepted best practice for ensuring a secure application.
+Access management systems start on the foundation of denying users access to everything and then only allowing the actions that are absolutely neccessary.

+In the current setup, that translates to making sure nothing can access our `Resource`, i.e. the **S3** buckets, and then explicitly granting _only_ the **CloudFront** distribution, the `Principal`, permission to acccess its contents, and even then ensuring the distribution has _only_ the `Actions`, i.e. the permissions, it absolutely requires, in this `s3:GetObject`.

 ### <span id="cloudfront-distribution" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">Cloudfront Distribution</span>